Know about Surrogacy for Singles in UK

 Under the HFE Act, surrogate mother in UK can be recognized as legal mother if they can show that they have the support of a network of relatives and friends.
 However, the same decision calls into question the claims of unmarried males trying to produce children through reproductive therapy.

-Surrogacy for Single Men in UK: Legal Considerations!
+Single parent surrogacy in UK: Legal Considerations!

 Proving legal parenthood is the most difficult task for unmarried Men in this scenario.
 If the surrogate mother isn’t married or in a civil partnership, the child’s legal father might be a single guy if no other parent agrees.